E-Space

 Conference: Mitigating the Effects of Global Warming and Unlocking New Opportunities to Achieve Sustainability

 The conference held at Sorbonne University Abu Dhabi served as a dynamic platform to align with the government’s climate action vision, fostering collaboration among postgraduate students, young researchers, and professionals from diverse backgrounds in the UAE and the Gulf region.
-Several professors and researchers from Sorbonne University Abu Dhabi and Sorbonne Université joined the university’s commitment to addressing climate change, advancing research excellence, and fostering lasting regional and international partnerships for a sustainable future.

 This event was held with the participation of: